bvandewe/CML-Cloud-Manager/docs/observability/best-practices.md

 # Observability Best Practices

-This guide covers best practices for implementing observability in the Starter App.
+This guide covers best practices for implementing observability in the Cml Cloud Manager.

 ## Table of Contents